bixlabs/authentication/README.md

 ## Creating an API through [gin-gonic](https://github.com/gin-gonic/gin)

 * When installing the dependencies for this project you will get gin-gonic for API definition.
-* To run the main for the API application you have to `$ go run cmd/api/main.go`, this will run an HTTP server in port 8080
+* To run the main for the API application you have to `$ make run` or `$ go run cmd/api/main.go`, this will run an HTTP server in port 8080
 * For testing all the define endpoint you can try out these different CURL commands:
     * Create: `$ curl -H "Content-type: application/json" -d '{"i_am": "1", "title": "Some Todo Title", "the_rest": "description", "when_finish": "2018-12-06T14:26:40.623Z"}' "http://localhost:8080/todo"`
     * Read: `$ curl -X GET "http://localhost:8080/todo/1"`